Inter-Actief/Amelie-GDPR-document/_posts/2023-05-02-2-opslag-in-de-database-en.markdown

 At activities of Inter-*Actief* where alcoholic consumptions are being sold to its members, it is forbidden to sell these consumptions to members that are under 18 years old.
 To clarify which members are underage, Inter-*Actief* maintains a list of birthdays of these members.

 *Legal ground a, birthday-related activities* Inter-*Actief* also sends a birthday message to her members if the member has given permission for this.
-The birthday of the member is also published on the website of Inter-*Actief* for other logged in members, if the member has given permission to do so.
+The birthday of the member is also published on the website of Inter-*Actief* for other logged in members and around the association room, if the member has given permission to do so.

 #### 2.1.7 Photograph
-*Legal Ground a, 18+\-list, profile pictures on website and publication in year books*
+*Legal Ground a, underage\-list, profile pictures on website and publication in year books*
 As a tool for organizers and supporting members, a list with names and pictures of underage members is maintained.
 Furthermore, the pictures of our members are used by the board as a tool to identify people.
 Pictures of members can also be published in yearbooks, if the member has given permission for this.

 #### 2.1.8 Preferred Language